eyolfson/configuration-check/README.md

 ## Layout

 This program looks for a `system` or `user` directory.
 The next directory should match the hostname or `base`.
+The next directory should be the package name.

 ## License